jfrog/frogbot/docs/frogbot-config.md

 1. Create a new repository named `JFrog`.
 2. Under the newly created repository, create a `frogbot` directory.
-3. Put the [frogbot-config](templates/.jfrog/frogbot-config.yml) under the `frogbot` directory.
+3. Put the [frogbot-config](templates/.jfrog/frogbot/frogbot-config.yml) under the `frogbot` directory.
-4. Set the [frogbot-config](templates/.jfrog/frogbot-config.yml) to your needs.
+4. Set the [frogbot-config](templates/.jfrog/frogbot/frogbot-config.yml) to your needs.

 ### Using Existing Code Repository

 The `Frogbot Management` can be also set as one of your existing code repositories.
 This kind of `Frogbot Management` allow you to set all the Frogbot configuration for this repository.
 >> NOTE: this kind of `Frogbot Management` is more suitable for the `scan-pull-request` and the `create-fix-pull-request` commands, which operate over a single repository only.
+These commands are supported on GitHub, Azure Repos and GitLab.
 >
 > **scan-pull-request** command is used to scan **pull requests** in the repository for every pull request push.
 >